Bugvi-Benjamin-M/First-Year-Project-Map-of-Denmark/documents/logbook.md

  - A basic GUI is now working.
  - Built the skeleton for the OSM parser.

 Next meeting:
  - Wednesday the 8th of March at 9.45 (Status check and group work)

+## Logbook 8/3 (Scribe Magnussen)

+What we did yesterday:
+ - N/A

+What we will do today:
+ - Second Scrum Meeting
+  - Merging the two different parts of the application
+  - Drawing roads

+Impediments:
+  - Nikolaj has to leave at 14.00
+  - Jakob has to leave at 16.00
+  - Algorithms exercises at 12.00

+Notes from meeting:
+ - Worked on the observer pattern
+ - Had discussions about the basic structure of the program
+ - Had issues with the program that could not be resolved at this time.
+Postponed to next meeting.

+Next meeting:
+ - Friday the 10 of March at 13.00 (group work)

 ## Next logbook...